“It’s not the camera, it’s the lens”.

 In this case, the same principle applies: get a prime/fixed lens but with around 18mm focal length.

 They are not as good in low light as a fixed 50mm, but they will give you the ability to record yourself standing really close to the camera.

 If you want to get the best quality a DSLR can offer for both cases (for walking around outside and recording from home), you can get a prime 18mm and a prime 50mm.

 - Get a 50mm prime lens to record from home and away from the camera.

-Things can get a lot more expensive when buying a 18mm lens.
+Things can get a lot more expensive when buying an 18mm lens.
 Not all brands offer prime 18mm lenses; a lot of them only offer 18mm lenses with a variety of focal lengths, normally 18-50mm.
 These glasses with multiple focal lengths are more expensive.
 You will need to spend a lot of money on a fast lens of this kind, but the good thing is that you can skip buying 24mm and 50mm primes.

-So… Just Evade Starting Lens Kits
+Finally… Just Evade Starting Lens Kits

 This is why any person with experience buying DSLRs will tell you to skip the kit lens.
 Sooner or later, you will want a prime lens because of its high quality and cheap price.
 So why not buy it now and save $100 by skipping the stock lens?